agostinagiannelli/agostinagiannelli.com/src/content/portfolio/product-content-optimisation.md

 challenge: "Product pages lacked compelling content and visuals, and users were hesitant to purchase without social proof, leading to lower add-to-cart and conversion rates."
 hypothesis: "Optimising product content and images, along with adding user reviews, will enhance trust and speed up purchasing decisions, increasing add-to-cart and conversion rates."
 implementation: "Enhanced product descriptions with SEO, added high-quality images, and integrated user reviews to build trust."
-outcome: "Boosted consumer confidence and engagement, resulting in higher add to cart conversion rates on product pages, and improved customer satisfaction."
+outcome: "Boosted consumer confidence and engagement, resulting in higher add-to-cart and conversion rates on product pages, and improved customer satisfaction."